LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/Components/conditions.md

 ### Pattern Matching

-Patterns are templates which are compared to user input. **A user input is considered a match to a pattern if it fits the pattern exactly**.
+Patterns are combinations of keywords, wildcards and alternates which are compared to user input. **A user input is considered a match to a pattern if it fits the pattern exactly**.
 Therefore, a pattern of "hello" will **only** match with a user input of "hello".
 However, Patterns can use alternates for specific variations, e.g., "I want a pair of (headphones&#124;head phones&#124;earbuds&#124;earphones)" will match "I want a pair of headphones" or "I want a pair of earphones", etc. Patterns can also include wildcards for looser matches, e.g., "&#42;home&#42;" would match "homes", "home run", "home is where the heart is".

 You can use wildcards and alternates together like this: